jakubjonczyk/js-projekt/README.md

 ## Features
 List the ready features here:
--Registration with Mongodb
+- Registration with Mongodb
--Seat selection on the plane
+- Seat selection on the plane
--Weather forecasts for your location
+- Weather forecasts for your location
--Currency converter
+- Currency converter

 ## Screenshots